Employee engagement app: Employee Engagement in the Age of Social Media

 Employee engagement app

-This post previously appeared on Linkedin by Alexandra Lanchester, a UK based WCM Process Engineer.
+This post about employee engagement apps was previously appeared on Linkedin by Alexandra Lanchester, a UK based WCM Process Engineer.

 Apps, apps and more apps.
 And a Mood Meter

 Apps for banking, Employee engagement app, apps for shopping and apps even for chasing Pokemon around the streets of New York.

 Companies are investing more and more into the development of application technologies.

 Amongst these, apps to measure employee engagement as a smart, low-cost and interactive means of determining how well they’re doing.

 Apps work well as they provide a tactile way of communicating real-time information back to an employer.

 Recently on site we installed a Celpax machine to measure real-time employee engagement.
 Fantastic!

 The employees have the option of remotely accessing the dashboard which tracks all moods to see how they compare following the push of a happy or sad face (in our office we call it the ‘Happy Sad Face Machine’).

 I check it weekly and post the statistics up on the board to encourage future use, and this week we’ve had our greenest week yet!